Review:

 Key Features

-- Key distribution without sharing private keys
+- Key distribution is simplified

 Pros